What are SR-22 and FR-44 insurance in Florida?

 Do you need proof of insurance to rent a car?

 Your state laws require you to carry liability insurance for every vehicle you drive, but do you need proof of insurance to rent a car?
 Not always.
-Since you aren’t the registered owner of the rental car, you’re under no legal obligation to insure it.
-However, some rental car companies will require proof of insurance,…
+Since you aren’t the registered owner of the rental car, you’re under no legal obligation to insure your rental car.
+However, some rental car companies will require proof…

 → Read More